mtravers/heroku-cl-example/README.md

+# Common Lisp on Heroku -- Example Project

-# This project is an example of how to use the [Heroku Common Lisp Buildpack](https://github.com/mtravers/heroku-buildpack-cl)
+This project is an example of how to use the [Heroku Common Lisp Buildpack](https://github.com/mtravers/heroku-buildpack-cl).
+See the buildpack repository for more information and credits.

-## Instructions
+## Instructions:
-* Have a Heroku account and Heroku command line set up
+* Get yourself set up with a [Heroku account and tools](http://devcenter.heroku.com/articles/quickstart).
-* Fork this
+* Fork this project and modify it with your own content.
-* heroku create -s cedar --buildpack http://github.com/mtravers/heroku-buildpack-cl.git
+* Create your own Heroku application using CL Buildpack: heroku create -s cedar --buildpack http://github.com/mtravers/heroku-buildpack-cl.git
+* Deploy:
-* git push heroku master
+    git push heroku

 That's it!
-And of course, modify to taste.

-## More details
+## More details:

 * The file heroku-setup.lisp gets loaded at compile time, and needs to load any Lisp files or packages required.
-It can also move